priyaanshuu/Tic-Tac-Toe/README.md

 - Find the app in the app drawer of your android device.
 - Enjoy!

+  Thank you for choosing the Tic Tac Toe Android App.
+Let the game begins!

 ## Future Plans

 - Versus Computer Mode.